 Once you’ve settled on your scope, you have the information you need to pick a platform.

-There’s no shortage of AI agent platforms to choose from.
+There’s no shortage of AI agent frameworks to choose from.
 If you’re looking for inspiration, our curated list of the top 9 AI platforms is a great place to start.

 While I won’t compare platforms here – because, admittedly, I’m partial to ours – I can share a few key factors to consider when selecting the right platform for your project: